-6. Financial Considerations
+6. Financial considerations

-The costs of burn care are high due to the combination of specialised treatment and the often long lengths of stay.65 Part of the methodology used in this chapter is a consideration of the financial impact for each of the recommendations made.
+The costs of burn care are high, owing to the combination of specialised treatment and the often long lengths of stay.79Part of the methodology used in this chapter is a consideration of the financial impact for each of the recommendations made.
 Very few of the literature sources referenced have included financial analysis.

-The majority of the recommendations are not new, but are a synthesis of pre-existing work.
-Current compliance rates with the recommendations are unknown, and so it is not possible to calculate the financial impact of their implementation in future practice.
+The majority of the recommendations are not new but are a synthesis of pre-existing work.
+Current compliance rates with the recommendations are unknown, so it is not possible to calculate the financial impact of their implementation in future practice.
 It is impossible to make an overall assessment of the financial impact of these recommendations with the currently available information.

 7. Research, audit and quality improvement

-8. Implementation Support
+8. Implementation support

 Departments of anaesthesia can subscribe to the ACSA process on payment of an appropriate fee.
-Once subscribed, they are provided with a ‘College guide’ (a member of the RCoA working group that oversees the process), or an experienced reviewer to assist them with identifying actions required to meet the standards.
+Once subscribed, they are provided with a ‘College guide’ (a member of the RCoA working group that oversees the process) or an experienced reviewer to assist them with identifying actions required to meet the standards.
 Departments must demonstrate adherence to all ‘priority one’ standards listed in the standards document to receive accreditation from the RCoA.
 This is confirmed during a visit to the department by a group of four ACSA reviewers (two clinical reviewers, a lay reviewer and an administrator), who submit a report back to the ACSA committee.

-The ACSA committee has committed to building a ‘good practice library’, which will be used to collect and share documentation such as policies and checklists, as well as case studies of how departments have overcome barriers to implementation of the standards, or have implemented the standards in innovative ways.
+The ACSA committee has committed to building a ‘good practice library’, which will be used to collect and share documentation such as policies and checklists, as well as case studies of how departments have overcome barriers to implementation of the standards or have implemented the standards in innovative ways.

 One of the outcomes of the ACSA process is to test the standards (and by doing so to test the GPAS recommendations) to ensure that they can be implemented by departments of anaesthesia and to consider any difficulties that may result from implementation.
 The ACSA committee has committed to measuring and reporting feedback of this type from departments engaging in the scheme back to the CDGs updating the guidance via the GPAS technical team.

-9. Patient Information
+9. Patient information